DEPhantom/TTSWING/README.md

 Each script generates an Excel file to summarize the results.

 ## Requirements
-We tested the codes on Python 3.10.4 with the following libraries.
+We tested the codes on Python 3.10.4 with the following libraries on Mac.
-* python==3.10.4
 * numpy==1.22.3
 * pandas==1.4.2
 * scikit-learn==1.5.1